Nekroze/codeforthought/chapter/intro.rst

 Requirements
 ------------

-First and foremost we recomend and assume a :term:`POSIX` based environment.
+First and foremost we recommend and assume a :term:`POSIX` based environment.
-This means either a *Linux* operating system, like Xubuntu_ which could be installed as a virtual machine like VirtualBox_.
-Alternatively on windows you could install Cygwin_, an easy way to get a :term:`POSIX` based environment in windows for very few trade offs.
+This means either a *Linux* operating system, like Xubuntu_(which could be installed as a virtual machine using VirtualBox_ in any operating system) or on windows you could install Cygwin_ (an easy way to get a :term:`POSIX` based environment in windows for very few trade offs).
 All instructions in this book are given as command line commands for a :term:`POSIX` environment.
-There may be equivalents for your own setup that can be on the internet.
+There may be equivalents for your own setup that can be found on the internet with a cursory google_ search.

-There are many many guides on the internet for how to setup these things, many of which explain it all better then I could in the scope of this book.
+There are many many guides on the internet on how to setup these environments, many of which explain it all better then I could in the limited scope of this book.

 Ontop of some kind of :term:`POSIX` based environment you are going to need to install :term:`Python` along with the packages called Setuptools_ and